xjensen/openopps-help/profile/index.md

 title: How to create a profile
 ---

-To participate in Open Opportunities, you must have a profile and be a current federal employee or student.
-Some federal contractors can also access Open Opportunities to post opportunities, but they can't apply to or work on an opportunity.
+To participate in Open Opportunities, you must have a profile and be a current State employee or student.
+Some State contractors can also access Open Opportunities to post opportunities, but they can't apply to or work on an opportunity.

 With a profile, you can: